Bollywood actor Amitabh Bachchan is in Riyadh meeting Messi, Ronaldo knows the details - ExBulletin

 Bollywood actor Amitabh Bachchan is in Riyadh meeting Messi, Ronaldo knows the details

-Messi vs Ronaldo: In what’s a delightful surprise for Indian football fans, Bollywood megastar Amitabh Bachchan is at Riyadh’s Al Fahd Stadium where Lionel Messi’s star-studded Paris Saint-Germain (PSG) take on Riyadh’s side led by Cristiano.
-The Star XI team in an exhibition clash.
+Messi vs Ronaldo: In what’s a delightful surprise for Indian football fans, Bollywood megastar Amitabh Bachchan is at Riyadh’s Al Fahd Stadium where Lionel Messi’s star-studded Paris Saint-Germain (PSG) take on the All-Star of Riyadh led by Cristiano Team XI in an exhibition clash.
 Numerous videos and images have gone viral on social media in which the veteran actor can be seen walking onto the pitch to meet and greet two of the most iconic footballers of all time, Messi and Ronaldo.

 My eyes Amitabh Bachchan meet #Ronaldo #Messi #RiyadhSeasonCup #AlNasr #Cristiano Ronaldo pic.twitter.com/qDNHgnwQ4h